bucs110b1fall21/final-project-fgm-programming/README.md

 ### Front End Specialist - Fayeem Mooktadeer

 Front-end lead conducted significant research on how to make the GUI and controller work, as well as properly implemented them to work with the other parts of the project.
-Worked on menu loops and images for the sprites
+Worked on Controller class.

 ### Back End Specialist - Matthew Davidson